aureliayang/EcoSLIM_CONUS/README.md

 * Users please refer to ***README.md*** in ***src*** folder for details.
 * Welcome to download and use.
 Enjoy!
 ## Parallel performance
-Currently, only the particle loop kernel got tested on Della-GPU cluster at Princeton university.
+Currently, optimization continues, so only the particle loop kernel got tested on Della-GPU cluster at Princeton university.
 Each GPU node is equipped with 2 NVIDIA A100 GPUs and 128 cores of 2.60-GHz AMD EPYC 7H12.